Home Blog Leadership as an Art: A Q&A With Dr. Jay L. Caulfield

 Prepare to Lead with Connection, Compassion and Clarity

 Achieve a higher standard of excellence in leadership.
-As an online Master in Management student at Marquette University, you’ll learn to inspire and motivate people, with empathy and success, in any industry.
+As business student at Marquette University, you’ll learn to inspire and motivate people, with empathy and success, in any industry.
 Study with a top-tier faculty of accomplished scholars and business leaders.
 Drawing on their expertise, you’ll gain the interpersonal and leadership skills—as well as the ethical practices and change management expertise—necessary to run a successful organization.

 Make your mark through the art of leadership.
 Start by reaching out to one of our Admissions Advisors today.